zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec17.md

 1. Create the following empty sets:
     1. Name server IP address and associated CDNSKEY RRset and its RRSIG redords ("CDNSKEY RRsets").
-RRSIG records may be absent.
+The set of RRSIG records may be empty
-    2. Name server IP address and associated DNSKEY RRset and its RRsig records ("DNSKEY RRsets").
-RRSIG records may be absent.
+    2. Name server IP address and associated DNSKEY RRset and its RRSIG records ("DNSKEY RRsets").
+The set of RRSIG records may be empty.
     3. Name server IP address ("No DNSKEY RRset").
     4. Name server IP address ("Mixed Delete CDNSKEY").
     5. Name server IP address ("Delete CDNSKEY").